stas-sultanov/azure-monitor-telemetry/src/readme.md

 ### Initialization

-The `TelemetryTracker` class is the core component for tracking and publishing telemetry.
+The `TelemetryClient` class is the core component for tracking and publishing telemetry.

 To publish telemetry to **Application Insights**, the constructor of `TelemetryPublisher` must be provided with an instance of a class that implements `TelemetryPublisher` interface.